Tamron 28-300mm f3.5-6.3 VC PZD is a Variable aperture Auto Focus (AF) Superzoom Zoom

-lens with 35mm FF max sensor coverage and it is designed to be used with Canon EF mount cameras.
+lens with Optical Image stabilization and 35mm FF max sensor coverage, and it is designed to be used with EF Mount

 Lenses in Canon EF Mount with Same Focal and Aperture Range

 Reasons to Buy Tamron 28-300mm F3.5-6.3 Di VC PZD Lens